syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

-Sets the timezone for the Scheduler.
+Sets the timezone for Schedule.

 #### Example

-To set the timezone on the Scheduler,
+To set the timezone for Schedule,

 {% highlight html %}